 Like I mentioned Bangkok is crazy busy and there’s not many places that you will find in the city that provide a tranquil minute.
 I do love exploring cities, London is my best city to visit in the world so far and I’ve not been to New York yet so that might be number uno.

-Back to the point, Bangkok is an uncomfortable busy.
+Back to the point, Bangkok is uncomfortable busy.
 London gets busy but I expected it and I handled it like a boss.
-However, in ever corner of Bangkok there are stupidly busy restaurants, bars and what ever else people in the city like to crowd around.
+However, in every corner of Bangkok, there are stupidly busy restaurants, bars and whatever else people in the city like to crowd around.

 I walked into A food court in the centre of Bangkok and I’m not kidding, I have never seen so many people in one place eating food.
 Every table was jam-packed and the cues were even busier.
 I got a headache just watching where I was stepping, to avoid knocking the food tray out of some poor Thai girl’s hands.

 The streets of Bangkok are stupidly busy too and don’t even think about running across the road.
-Nope there is manned areas for guiding us tourists across the streets of Bangkok.
+Nope, there are manned areas for guiding us tourists across the streets of Bangkok.